IBM/platinum-demos/docs/100-unifying-application-management-with-ibm-concert/demo-script.md

 <summary>Introduction</summary>

-Today we’ll see how IBM Concert assists an operations manager in understanding and maintaining his diverse application landscape.
-I’ll show how Concert enables him to discover and manage the connections, dependencies and gaps in his application architecture.
+Today we’ll explore how IBM Concert assists an operations manager in understanding and managing a diverse application landscape.
+I’ll show how Concert enables him to discover and manage the connections, dependencies and opportunities in his application ecosystem.

-Using data from disparate tools, we’ll see how Concert provides the operations manager with a baseline view of applications and their dependencies.
-Then we’ll use Concert’s generative AI capabilities to discover issues and provide actionable recommendations to maintain application health.
+By unifying data from disparate tools, we’ll see how Concert provides the operations manager with a baseline view of his applications and their dependencies.
+Then we’ll use Concert’s generative AI capabilities to prioritize issues and provide actionable remediation recommendations to maintain application health.

 Let’s get started.